ALILODHI-cloud/UVAmacro/post_4/body.md

-# Trading relative vol post Bowman and 2025 Q1 Treasury Refunding
+# Trading relative vol post Bowman and 2025 Q1 Treasury Refunding Announcement

 As has been well-documented, the past week saw a marked widening of swap spreads, with longer-tenor outperformance driving steepening across the spread curve.
 The catalyst was a relief of spot supply\funding concerns afforded by the following events: